-1. Designating the Thames Policy Area and preparing and keeping under review a Thames Strategy SPD, which identifies the attributes of the area and gives guidance on development within this area.

-2. Co-operating with neighbouring boroughs to develop a joint Thames Strategy for the central section of the River Thames.

-3. Ensuring that buildings and spaces on or near the riverside contribute to sustainable economic growth and further the aims of the Riverside Walk Enhancement Strategy, particularly through:

-- protecting public access and river views along the riverside walk and securing completion of the riverside walk at Queenhithe; - improving access to the River Thames and riverside walk from the rest of the City; - improving the vibrancy of the riverside by encouraging a mix of commercial and cultural uses and promoting office-led commercial development, while safeguarding heritage assets and biodiversity value; - supporting the Illuminated River project to deliver more sustainable bridge lighting and engage visitors with the River.

-4. Supporting and safeguarding land for the construction of the Thames Tideway Tunnel.

-5. Promoting the functional use of the River Thames and its environs for transport, navigation and recreation, particularly through:
+- 1. Designating the Thames Policy Area and preparing and keeping under review a Thames Strategy SPD, which identifies the attributes of the area and gives guidance on development within this area. - 2.
+Co-operating with neighbouring boroughs to develop a joint Thames Strategy for the central section of the River Thames. - 3.
+Ensuring that buildings and spaces on or near the riverside contribute to sustainable economic growth and further the aims of the Riverside Walk Enhancement Strategy, particularly through: - protecting and enhancing public access and river views along the riverside walk and securing completion of the riverside walk at Queenhithe; - improving access to the River Thames by enhancing north-south routes and the creation of a continuous riverside walk from the rest of the City; - improving the vibrancy of the riverside by encouraging a mix of commercial and cultural uses and promoting office-led commercial development, while safeguarding heritage assets and biodiversity value; - provision of publicly accessible roof terraces, where they do not impact adversely on protected views, the amenity of occupiers or nearby residents; and - supporting the Illuminated River project to deliver more sustainable bridge lighting and engage visitors with the River. - 4.
+Supporting, and safeguarding land for, the construction of the Thames Tideway Tunnel. - 5.
+Promoting the functional use of the River Thames and its environs for transport, navigation and recreation, particularly through: - safeguarding Walbrook Wharf for waste and river related freight traffic, including freight consolidation; - encouraging the use of the River Thames for the transport of construction and deconstruction materials and waste; - retaining Blackfriars Pier, and access to Tower Pier, and encouraging the reinstatement of Swan Lane Pier and the use of these facilities for river transport.
+Applications to remove these facilities will be refused unless suitable replacement facilities of an equivalent or higher standard are provided; - refusing development on or over the River, except for structures which specifically require a waterside location for river-related uses;

-- Safeguarding Walbrook Wharf for waste and river related freight traffic, including freight consolidation; - encouraging the use of the River Thames for the transport of construction and deconstruction materials and waste; - retaining Blackfriars Pier, and access to Tower Pier, and encouraging the reinstatement of Swan Lane Pier and the use of these facilities for river transport.
-Applications to remove these facilities will be refused unless suitable replacement facilities of an equivalent or higher standard are provided; - refusing development on or over the River, except for structures which specifically require a waterside location for river-related uses; - resisting the permanent mooring of vessels; if moored vessels are exceptionally permitted they must be of national importance, have a special connection with the City and the River Thames, be used for a river-related purpose and not have a detrimental impact on navigation or the environment; - maintaining and enhancing access points to the River Thames foreshore, from both land and water, for public or private use as appropriate, subject to health and safety and environmental safeguards.
+- resisting the permanent mooring of vessels; if moored vessels are exceptionally permitted they must be of national importance, have a special connection with the City and the River Thames, be used for a river-related purpose and not have a detrimental impact on navigation or the environment; and - maintaining and enhancing access points to the River Thames foreshore, from both land and water, for public or private use as appropriate, subject to health and safety and environmental safeguards. - 6.
+Ensuring that development does not have an adverse effect on the River Thames and Tidal Tributaries Site of Metropolitan Importance for Nature Conservation and seeking opportunities to create or enhance riverside habitats.